uncanardsymplectique/SG-real-category/README.md

 # SG-real-category

-This repositery contains three files:
+This repositery contains 4 files:
-+ this README.md
++ arXiv_Harvesting_SG.ipynb

+which will write for you :

 + arXiv_SG_total_formatted_csv

+which contains the data needed by :

 + SG-real-category.ipyng

-The third file is the ipython notebook used to give the picture of [this post](https://uncanardsymplectique.github.io/(m%C3%A9ta-)maths/blog/humour/english/SG-is-a-category/).
+which will in turn give the picture of [this post](https://uncanardsymplectique.github.io/(m%C3%A9ta-)maths/blog/humour/english/SG-is-a-category/).

-It uses data contained in the csv file.
++ this README.md

+Because README.md's are useful.